Skip to main content

 How to Prepare for RAS

-Effective RAS preparation requires a structured approach covering all 13 subjects, consistent daily practice, and staying updated with current affairs.
+Effective RAS preparation requires a structured approach covering every subject, consistent daily practice, and staying updated with current affairs.
 Here are the key steps:

 1